-A student who misses the established deadline for a particular class may obtain a late refund if a petition to the Student Business office is approved.
-If the refund deadline is missed, the student must demonstrate extenuating circumstances and provide appropriate documentation as part of the petition process.
-The extenuating circumstances must have occurred prior to the refund deadline for the class and term in question in order for the student to be eligible for the refund.
-The Petition for Late Refund form and all supporting documentation for late refunds must be submitted no later than the end of the term in which the class in question is offered.
+A student who misses the established deadline for a particular class may obtain a late refund if a petition or appeal is approved.
+If the refund deadline date is missed, the student must demonstrate extenuating circumstances beyond their control and provide appropriate documentation supporting their extenuating circumstance as part of the petition process.
+The extenuating circumstances must have been beyond the students control, occurred prior to the refund deadline for the class and term in question and prevented the student from dropping the class on time.
+The student must have also stopped attending the class prior to the refund deadline date.
+If the class was attended after the refund deadline date, the student is not eligible for a late refund.
+If you did not attend the class, please include that on your petition.
+This process also applies to fees being removed for unpaid balances.